kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Why do a self-review? -->
 <dt>Self-review</dt>
-<dd>This consists of code-reviewing your own pull-request, following guidelines found in: [The good self review](#self-review).
+<dd>This consists of code-reviewing your own pull-request, following guidelines found in: "[The good: Self-review](#self-review)".
 This is your chance to catch any low-hanging fruits and common issues before the reviewer does.
-If this is not done, an unneccessar amount of minor changes might be required during code review.
+If this is not done, an unneccessary amount of minor changes might be required during code review.
 This wastes both yours and the reviewers time.</dd>

 <!-- Why we do UX reviews? -->
 <dt>UX review</dt>